-This year Kerry’s passion for parent infant psychology has led to the great adventure and privilege of being awarded a Winston Churchill Memorial Trust Fellowship.
-Next month, she will travel to New York, seeking answers to the question 'how can we work with vulnerable babies and their families who really need preventative mental health?'
-The plan is to return with some wisdom to help U.K. families.
+Kerry’s passion for parent infant psychology led to the great adventure and privilege of being awarded a Winston Churchill Memorial Trust Fellowship in 2016.
+She travelled to New York, seeking answers to the question 'how can we work with vulnerable babies and their families who really need preventative mental health?'
+This blog was set up to initially document some of the wisdom gained to help U.K. families.

 When not on a quest, Kerry lives in Brighton with her family.
 Please know that views expressed freely in this blog are entirely Kerry’s own and not representative of BrightPIP.
 Your views, responses and questions are encouraged and very welcome.